No one wants to live in fear, but the reality is: what goes up, must come down.

 5. Have Your Resumé Up-To-Date and Posted on LinkedIn

-It doesn’t matter how prepared you are or how stable you think your job is.
+It doesn’t matter how prepared or stable you think your job is.
 It’s always a good idea to have your resumé up-to-date.
 No job is recession-proof.
-Make sure to clearly and concisely highlight your achievements, job titles, and skill sets.
+Clearly and concisely highlight your achievements, job titles, and skill sets.
 Solicit recommendations from your boss (if possible) or coworkers.
 Post them on your LinkedIn.
-You may want to even post your resumé on job search sites in order to keep your options open.
+You may even want to post your resumé on job search sites to keep your options open.
 Consider taking a course or upgrading your skills if you have the time.
 It could help you keep your job or score a new one.

 Additionally, make sure your social media platforms are job-search quality.
 Potential employers will look at anything they can find on new potential employees: Facebook, Instagram, etc. Make sure what’s online represents the “you” that you want them to see.
 It’s so much easier (and less stressful) to focus on these things when you’re not in crisis mode.
 You’ll be glad you did.